dpanshug/ollama-chat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - [Ollama](https://github.com/ollama/ollama) for providing the base model running capabilities
 - [Next.js](https://nextjs.org/) for the amazing framework

-## 📞 Support
+## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository or contact the maintainer.

 ---